 It's working in Seattle pretty darn well.

-Uh if you have a functioning brain cell in your head, you know, you could see that once again, failure, Democratic governor, Democratic mayor, and I'm gonna get to this mayor in a second here.
+If you have a functioning brain cell in your head, you know, you could see that once again, failure, Democratic governor, Democratic mayor.

-Look in the other way, let the radicals just take over, destroy the city.
+Let the radicals just take over, destroy the city.

-Uh now they have lists of demands.
+This autonomous zone, this festival-like atmosphere, now they have lists of demands.

 They want free college tuition and rent control and a whole list of other stuff.

-And you know, it's it's just sad to watch this.
+And it's just sad to watch this.

-Now we live in a cancel culture.
+Now we live in a canceled culture.

-Now, cops was a live PD, right?
+Now, Cops was a live PD, right?

 Yeah.

-Um, cops was on 32, three years.
+Cops was on 32, three years.

 You know, let's protect the people and keep the cops on us.